EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

     :math:`f_P< \dfrac{m}{\tau_{far} + \tau_p - \tau_{nadir}}`

-Of all the available valid PRFs, the highest PRF is chosen since it improves the :math:`\sigma_{NEZ0}` observation data-metric.
+Of all the available valid PRFs, the highest PRF is chosen since it improves the :math:`\sigma_{NESZ}` observation data-metric.
 The reason is that the average transmit power increases (since we keep the transmit pulse length constant), and hence the received image signal-to-noise-ratio increases.